googleworkspace/gws-genai-addon-sample/README.md

 ### Set active account

+Set active account using the account provided in the previous step.

 ```sh
 gcloud config set account <ACCOUNT>
 ```

 ### Set Project

+Set the project ID to the project ID you are using.

 ```sh
 gcloud config set project <PROJECT_ID>